-As a portfolio manager with an eye on the emerging and frontier economies, Asha Mehta has what many would say is an insiders view on what global investors are seeing and thinking as they source opportunities–not just alpa–in markets not necessarily making major headlines.
-The BRIC nations–Brazil, Russia, India and China–still garner much attention, but many others, including Nigeria, Egypt, Argentina to name a few, are no less relevant in the eyes of those who see opportunity within smaller and newly evolving markets.
+As a portfolio manager with an eye on the emerging and frontier economies, Asha Mehta has what many would say is an insider view on what global investors are seeing and thinking as they source opportunities–not just alpha–in markets not necessarily making major headlines.
+The BRIC nations–Brazil, Russia, India, and China–still garner much attention, but many others, including Nigeria, Egypt, Argentina to name a few, are no less relevant in the eyes of those who see an opportunity within smaller and newly evolving markets.

 Mehta, a CFA charter member, is a lead portfolio manager with Boston-based Acadian Asset Management.
 A Goldman Sachs alumna, Mehta’s work today is focused on quant strategies with a thematic focus on the emerging and developing economies.
 Sustainability, which she explains arises more and more these days in investor conversations, is also an area she and a team at Acadian are focused on.